ComunidadAylas/PackSquash/CONTRIBUTING.md

   title at all.
 - _Make sure that the topic you are going to open an issue about does not already have an issue_.
 Having two separate issues to talk about the same thing serves no purpose.
-Please check if there are issues about your topic before creating a new one.
+Please check if there are issues with your topic before creating a new one.
 - _Follow the issue topic templates if available_.
 The templates are meant to guide you in making a good issue, and you should not remove sections from them